stuartfowler/CEMT/Documentation/threat-mitigation.md

 ### System of Interest

 The first step in developing the Asset Definition Diagram is to insert a [`System`](./stereotypes.md#system) object that represents the system that is being evaluated using the CEMT.
 This is done by selecting `System of Interest` from the drawing palette and placing it on the diagram.
+Once the `System` object has been placed, the `Assessment Phase` attribute should be set, which tracks the maturity of the assessment:

+ - `Proposed` should be set when the assessment is being performed on an early conceptual architecture for a system;
+ - `Designed` should be set when the assessment is being performed on a preliminary or detailed design of the system; and
+ - `Verified` should be set when the assessment is being performed on a built or implemented system.

+Ideally, this would be set to `Proposed` when the CEMT is used during conceptual design phases to perform a preliminary risk assessment, then updated to `Designed` when the CEMT is repeated during the detailed design phase and then updated to `Verified` when the CEMT is repeated following system implementation.

 https://user-images.githubusercontent.com/7237737/180377207-68d1d84a-75a0-4ad4-802e-9b629b8ca3ab.mp4